 Many entities are likely to be facing challenges in these uncertain times.
-External events such as COVID-19, natural disasters, geopolitical events like the Ukraine-Russia conflict, and inflation are just a few of the major issues driving global economic uncertainty today.
+External events such as natural disasters, geopolitical events and inflation continue to drive uncertainty across the globe.

-This evolving uncertainty creates a variety of issues and risks, including changes in consumer demand, disrupted supply chains, staff shortages, increasing interest rates, increased market volatility and changes to the way entities operate.
+Such uncertainty brings a variety of issues and risks for entities, including changes in consumer demand, disrupted supply chains, staff shortages, increasing interest rates, increased market volatility and changes to the way entities operate.
 It also creates the potential for additional accounting and disclosure implications.